Last updated: 16 May 2022

 Pending live chats are shown on the left.
 The table is ordered by the oldest message at the top.

-New inbound messages are highlighted and make a noise.
+New inbound messages are highlighted.

 To turn the activate or deactivate the sound notification, go to Service → Knowledge base.
 Use the ON/OFF button under Notification sound on the right hand side.

 You are now able to communicate with the user, view their previous conversation history and user information.